-All pre-med students should enter their activities into their profile as this is the list you will select from for the Pre-Medical Recommendation Committee application.
+All pre-med students should enter their activities into their profile as this is the list you will select from for the Pre-Medical Recommendation Committee application in the future.
 So if you are a first year, sophomore or not applying this cycle, it will allow you to track your activities on an ongoing basis, assess if you have a strong list, then select which to move to the PMRC application when you are ready to apply.
-For those applying this cycle, you can complete this and when the application opens April 1, you will be able to select from your list and they will automatically be copied to the application.
 The link is http://hoya360.georgetown.edu Instructions for accessing this feature and completing are in the FORMS section on the left menu.
 There are always glitches with new systems so contact firstname.lastname@example.org with difficulties.

 You may enter up to 15 significant experiences.
 Please try to limit your descriptions to 50-125 words.
 You will have the opportunity to expand your descriptions further for your medical school application.
 For the AMCAS application you will be given an additional 1325 characters for three activities that you identify as the most significant.